Anjali01012002/python-practice-zone/Section-1-Basic-Exercises/questions.md

 1️⃣ Write a program to swap two numbers without using a third variable.
 🔗 [Solution](swap_numbers.py)

-2️⃣ Write a program to extract each digit from an integer in the reverse order.
+2️⃣ Write a program to extract each digit from an integer in reverse order.
-For example, If the given int is 7536, the output shall be “6 3 5 7“, with a space separating the digits.
+   - **Example:** If the input is `7536`, the output should be `"6 3 5 7"` (digits separated by space).
 🔗 [Solution](reverse_digits.py)